Growing wheatgrass is one of the most common

 there is a detailed account by Xenophon of a Nowruz celebration

-in the Achaemenid tradition.
-Nowruz was an important day during
+the Achaemenid tradition.
+Nowruz was an important day during the

-significance of the ceremony was such that King Cambyses II's
+of the ceremony was such that King Cambyses II's appointment as

-appointment as the king of Babylon was legitimized only after
+the king of Babylon was legitimized only after his participation

 It has been suggested that the famous Persepolis complex, or at

-built for the specific purpose of celebrating a feast related
+for the specific purpose of celebrating a feast related to Nowruz.

 In 539 BCE, the Jews came under Iranian rule, thus exposing both